CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab1.md

 ## Summary

-In this lab, you'll learn how to log into GitHub and create a new repository.
-By the end, you'll have a new repository ready for your projects.
+In conclusion, you have learned how to log into GitHub and create a new repository.
+By now, you should have a repository set up and ready for your projects.

 ## You have successfully completed this lab.
+Click on  Next to proceed.